alex2844/js-spatial-navigation/README.md

 Elements matching `selector` are regarded as navigable elements in SpatialNavigation.
 However, hidden or disabled elements are ignored as they can not be focused in any way.

-#### `straightOnly`

-  + Type: Boolean
-  + Default: `false`

-When it is `true`, only elements in the straight (vertical or horizontal) direction will be navigated. i.e. SpatialNavigation ignores elements in the oblique directions.

-#### `straightOverlapThreshold`

-  + Type: Number in the range [0, 1]
-  + Default: `0.5`

-This threshold is used to determine whether an element is considered in the straight (vertical or horizontal) directions.
-Valid number is between 0 to 1.0.

-Setting it to 0.3 means that an element is counted in the straight directions only if it overlaps the straight area at least 0.3x of its total area.

-#### `rememberSource`

-  + Type: Boolean
-  + Default: `false`

-When it is `true`, the previously focused element will have higher priority to be chosen as the next candidate.

 #### `disabled`

   + Type: Boolean